Hiking and Mountaineering

 Hiking and Mountaineering Trips

-Join IMR for an overview of basic glacier and snowfield travel skills on Saturday, 14 April 2018 and run from 9am to noon.
+Join IMR for an overview of basic glacier and snowfield travel skills tentatively scheduled for Saturday, 20 April 2019 and run from 8:30am to noon (this date may change depending upon Bogus Basin's closing weekend schedule).
 Participants will have the opportunity to practice ice axe self-arrest, glacier travel on crampons, and rig a Z pulley system for a simulated crevasse rescue.
+We will also try our hands at a few key knots useful in climbing.
 This workshop is open to both the novice and to those looking to refresh their glacier travel skills.
-Bring your glacier gear if you have it, but if you do not there will be opportunity to borrow gear for hands-on practice.